judy-kimsohui/Blog/content/index.md

 <br>
 <br>
  <p>
- Welcome to the blog :) <br> I have spent a great school days in Gyeongju, where many Korean capital and cultural assets are many.
+ Welcome to the blog. <br> I have spent a great school days in Gyeongju, where many Korean capital and cultural assets are many.
 I studied development. <br> I had a positive personality, I was curious and strong.
  </p>
  <p>
  We are aiming to build a career by getting a job as a web development backend in the near future.